How Did We Get Here? a.k.a. ”another fine mess you’ve got us into this time, Ollie!”

 - Minimize the voodoo, weird incantations, mystical-sounding labels.
 That’s all great for practitioners, but for the uninitiates, John and Mary Everyman (the critical mass!) it can be scary and intimidating as all get-out;

-BARRIER?
-Concensus among practitioners = cat-herding.
-A practitioner warned me “…narrative might be hard to define – many RU’ers are anarchists, and if they aren’t they have been so jaded by the system that they are anti statists.
+(i) Why is building concensus among practitioners akin to cat-herding?
+A practitioner friend warned me “…narrative might be hard to define – many RU’ers are anarchists, and if they aren’t they have been so jaded by the system that they are anti statists.
 Organization into narrative is almost antithetical.
-So how to get the buy in for that?
+So how to get the buy in for that?”

 Indeed, how?
-We need to sing from one sheet, in one communal Voice, without the appearance of authoritarian airs or a central controlling figurehead.
-A really tricky balancing act…how can this come about?
-My opinion: through a shared, co-developed narrative.
-What we do, why it’s important.
+We need to sing from one sheet, in one communal Voice, without even a whiff of authoritarian airs and no controlling I’m-the-boss figurehead.
+How can this delicate balancing act come about?
+My opinion: through a shared, co-developed narrative–what we do, why it’s important.
 Clear and compelling for both the community and for the general public.
-Catch 22 / chicken or egg.
-Need a compelling narrative to rally the community, but need community to design the narrative.
+Classic chicken or egg: need a compelling narrative to rally the community, but need community input to self-design the narrative.

-A Rose By Any Other Name Still Packs Thorns.
-Building a stronger, unified RU community requires clear vision and focus—a compelling narrative, defining a cohesive community purpose that is principles-centered and driven by shared values.
-But maybe first, something needs to be done abut what we call it.
-There’s evidently been plenty of debate over this, so I’ll just add my neophyte perspective.
+(j) A rose by any other name still packs nasty thorns.
+Building a stronger, more unified community requires clear vision and focus—a compelling narrative, a cohesive statement of community purpose that is principles-centered and driven by shared values.
+But maybe first, something needs to be done about what we call it.
+There’s plenty of debate over this, so I’ll just add my neophyte perspective.
 “Radical unschooling” is confusing and scary as hell.
-And I was / am a “radical”…do you guys, like, occupy schools?
+And I have always been a “radical”.
+Do you guys, like, occupy schools?
 Oh…you abandon them!
-Right ON.
+Right on.

 RU as a social movement would be a world changer.
 Humanity is exterminating itself.
 Not just nukes, climate change, famines or epidemics, but also extinction triggered by Terminal Lost Mojo, for lack of a better term.
 We’ve disconnected from our core humanness, society is coming apart at the seams.